Bon Voyage, But... Essential Information for Canadian Travellers

 Each year, Global Affairs Canada helps thousands of Canadians who run into problems while they are travelling, working, studying and living in other countries.
 Some are beyond anyone's control, and others can be prevented.
 Take personal responsibility for your travel.
 Before you leave home, learn about the risks and take some steps to avoid problems so you can stay safe and have a better trip.

-The booklet includes a wealth of safe-travel resources and a summary of consular services available to Canadians abroad.
-Be sure to read it before you leave and keep it on hand when you’re far from home.
+This booklet includes information on how to travel safely and lists some of the consular services available to Canadians abroad.
+Be sure to read it before leaving and keep it on hand while you are far from home.

 What are Canadian consular services?